The University of West Georgia’s Tanner Health System School of Nursing continues to be highly ranked among peer institutions.

 State Authorization Reciprocity Agreement (SARA), as part of the state of Georgia's

-membership.
-As a result, UWG may enroll residents of any U.S. state other than Utah
+(eNLC).
+As a result, UWG may enroll residents of many, but not all, states outside

-Prospective students who reside within the aforementioned states should contact firstname.lastname@example.org or UWG Online at 678-839-6248, for more information and status updates, as some limitations may be lifted soon.
+Prospective students who reside outside the State of Georgia should contact firstname.lastname@example.org or UWG Online at 678-839-6248, for more information and status updates on their state of residency, as some limitations may be lifted soon.